 Frequently Asked Questions

 Mental health is how you think, feel, and handle stress, and life in general.
-Your mental health effects everything you do—and taking care of your mental health is just as important as taking care of your physical health.
+Your mental health affects everything you do—and taking care of your mental health is just as important as taking care of your physical health.

 Yes, having those feelings occasionally is okay.
 But if those feelings don’t go away or start affecting your daily life, it’s okay to reach out for help.
 You don’t have to do it alone.